Digital nomad

 A digital nomad is a person who travels freely while working remotely using information and communications technology such as the Internet.
-Such people generally have minimal material possessions and work remotely in temporary housing, hotels, cafes, public libraries, co-working spaces, or recreational vehicles, using Wi-Fi, smartphones or mobile hotspots to access the Internet.
+Such people generally have minimal material possessions and work remotely in temporary housing (such as hotels), internet cafés, public libraries, co-working spaces, or recreational vehicles, using Wi-Fi or mobile hotspots to access the Internet.

 The majority of digital nomads describe themselves as programmers, content creators, designers, or developers.
 Some digital nomads are perpetual travelers, while others only maintain the lifestyle for a short period of time.
 While some nomads travel through multiple countries, others remain in one area, and some may choose to travel while living in a vehicle, in a practice often known as van-dwelling.

 In 2023, there were 17.3 million American digital nomads, which was a 131% increase since 2019, and the number increased to 18.1 million in 2024.

 Etymology

 One of the first digital nomads was Steven K. Roberts, who from 1983 to 1991 rode more than 10,000 miles across America on a computerized recumbent bicycle equipped with amateur radio (callsign N4RVE) and other equipment (satellite email and paging system) that allowed him to talk, type and work on the move during the day before camping at night.
-Roberts was featured in Popular Computing magazine; the magazine referred to him as a "high-tech nomad".
+Roberts was featured in Popular Computing magazine and the magazine referred to him as a "high-tech nomad".

-The term "digital nomad" started to be used in the early 1990s to describe a new type of high tech traveling lifestyle made possible by the growth of computer networking and the popularization of mobile devices like laptops, tablets and PDAs.
+The term "digital nomad" started to be used in the early 1990s to describe a new type of high-tech traveling lifestyle made possible by the growth of computer networking and the popularization of mobile devices such as laptops, tablets and PDAs.
 In his 1992 travelogue Exploring the Internet, Carl Malamud described a "digital nomad" who "travels the world with a laptop, setting up FidoNet nodes."
 In 1993, Random House published the Digital Nomad's Guide series of guidebooks by Mitch Ratcliffe and Andrew Gore.
 The guidebooks, PowerBook, AT&T EO Personal Communicator, and Newton's Law, used the term "digital nomad" to refer to the increased mobility and more powerful communication and productivity technologies that new mobile devices introduced.

 Craig McCaw predicted in 1993 that the union of telecommunication and computing would create a new nomadic industry.
-By enabling people to conduct business from any location, wireless communication and digital assistants would facilitate a return to a nomadic lifestyle where people moved as they wished and took their environment and possessions with them.
+By enabling people to conduct business from any location, wireless communication and digital assistants would facilitate a return to a nomadic lifestyle, with people moving as they wished and taking their environment and possessions with them.